 Google is a lot smarter than most people think, and if your content isn’t the best possible version it can be, you will be outranked by someone else who has put the effort it.

 The content of your page, needs to be just like any other, relevant to the topic at hand, and providing an all-round great experience for the reader.
+It’s not always about the SEO of your holiday page.

 Include your keywords throughout the page but make sure to avoid overstuffing.
 Your copy needs to read smoothly and naturally.

 As we have mentioned, you need to centre your content around whatever topic it is your trying to rank for.
 You can use Google Trends for an insight on the most searched queries in your industry.
-Use this to your advantage and create content for those queries.
+Use this to your advantage and create content for those particular queries.

 Just remember not to choose the highest volume phrase out there, it will likely result in incredible competition.